dendibakh/perf-book/chapters/8-Optimizing-Memory-Accesses/8-6 Memory Prefetching.md

 As a general rule, for a prefetch hint to be effective, it must be inserted well ahead of time so that by the time the loaded value will be used in other calculations, it will be already in the cache.
 However, it also shouldn't be inserted too early since it may pollute the cache with the data that is not used for a long time.
 Notice, in [@lst:MemPrefetch3], `lookAhead` is a template parameter, which enables a programmer to try different values and see which gives the best performance.
 More advanced users can try to estimate the prefetching window using the method described in [@sec:timed_lbr]; an example of using this method can be found on the easyperf blog.[^5]

-Listing: Example of a SW prefetching for the next 8 iterations.
+Listing: Example of a software prefetching for the next 8 iterations.

 ~~~~ {#lst:MemPrefetch3 .cpp}
 template <int lookAhead = 8>